bit-part/craft-rename-multibyte-filename/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 4.0.0 or later.
+(Includes Craft CMS 5.0.0 or later)

 ## Installation